shader-slang/shader-slang.github.io/docs/reflection-api.md

 unsigned parameterCount = shaderReflection->getParameterCount();
 for (unsigned pp = 0; pp < parameterCount; pp++)
 {
-    slang::VariableLayoutReflection* parameter =
+    VariableLayoutReflection* parameter =
         shaderReflection->getParameterByIndex(pp);

-    slang::ParameterCategory category = parameter->getCategory();
+    ParameterCategory category = parameter->getCategory();
     unsigned index = parameter->getOffset(category);
     unsigned space = parameter->getBindingSpace(category)
-                   + parameter->getOffset(slang::ParameterCategory::SubElementRegisterSpace);
+                   + parameter->getOffset(ParameterCategory::SubElementRegisterSpace);
     // ...
 }
 ```

 The example above shows that the application using HLSL will get the resource type information as `category`, the binding index as `index`, and the space index as `space`.
-For the application using Vulkan, category will always be `slang::ParameterCategory::DescriptorTableSlot`.
+For the application using Vulkan, category will always be `ParameterCategory::DescriptorTableSlot`.

 Note that `getOffset()` is called with an argument, `category`.
 It is important to understand that the "offset" and "size" information is not a single value but an array of values, each of which is for each category.
 When `getOffset()` or `getSize()` is called with a category the parameter doesn't belong to, it will return a zero value.